fietser28/EL-Load-FW/README.md

 ## Hardware requirements

 The firmware is designed for the following hardware:
--  [Raspberry Pi Pico RP2040 MCU](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) (the standard [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) board will work)
+-  [Raspberry Pi Pico RP2350 MCU](https://www.raspberrypi.com/products/rp2350/) (the standard [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) board will work)
 -  Screen.
 Either one of (choose an environment in from platformio.ini):
   -  [Waveshare 2.8 inch IPS-TFT-LCD Display 320*240 pixels - with Touchscreen - for Raspberry Pi Pico](https://www.waveshare.com/wiki/Pico-ResTouch-LCD-2.8)
   -  Generic 320*240 TFT Display with touch interface based on il9341 chipset.